 Born on 7 January 1923 (some sources say as early as 1921), his father Frank Wilkins was an accomplished and respected guitar player.
-Joe Willie's wiliest memories were of a place a little further south called Bobo where he was raised in a typical farming community.
+Joe Willie's earliest memories were of a place a little further south called Bobo where he was raised in a typical farming community.
 Oddly, his first musical experiments were with the harmonica, but after two years of that he changed to guitar at the age of twelve.
 His father's musical activities brought him into contact with other country musicians like Sam Harris, a fiddle player, accordionist Walter 'Pat' Rhodes and Bob Williams, another guitarist.
-Not being allowed to tamper with his father's guitar he soon acquired a box of his own and at about the age of sixteen left Bobo to work as a field hand at the Sherrard Plantation near the Mississippi river.
+Not being allowed to tamper with his father's guitar he soon acquired a box of his own and at about the age of sixteen left Bobo to work as a field hand at the Sherrard Plantation near the Mississippi River.

-By this time he had accumulated a fine repertoire of tunes—he remembered hearing Blind Lemon, Charley Patton and Robert Johnson—and as a solo performer became the local music man.
+By this time he had accumulated a fine repertoire of tunes—he remembered hearing Blind Lemon, Charley Patton, and Robert Johnson—and as a solo performer became the local music man.
 It was his ability to perform almost any request on the spot that earned him the nickname 'Joe Willie—The Walking Seeburg' (jukebox).
 Helpful encounters with other musicians in the area ensured his increasing musical dexterity, and he met Muddy Waters, Robert Jr. Lockwood and Sonny Boy Williamson (Rice Miller) in the Clarksdale area.
 When was came, Joe Willie returned home to help his family, who had moved to the plantation town of Duncan, near Bobo.

-In 1930, a nine-year-old Joe Willie Wilkins lived with Frank and Pearle in Beat 5.
+According to the 1930 Census, a nine-year-old Joe Willie Wilkins lived with Frank and Pearle in Beat 5.

 After Pearl Harbor early in 1942 he was drafted into the Navy but was discharged after only three months.
 It was then he discovered that his friend Sonny Boy had got his own radio show, and he promptly went to Helena, Ark. where he started working regularly on King Biscuit Time, alongside Peck Curtis, Dudlow and Willie Love.
 The 1940s saw him constantly in the company of the Delta luminaries like Sonny Boy and Robert Nighthawk — his first wife was Nighthawk's sister.